Kayinnasaki/kayin.moe-article-pages/01.writing/why-play-a-remake/item.md

 *You need the right region, with the right settings, on the right emulator and shaders, no wait on a [tool tip="The advantages of which certainly exist but are also largely overstated, especially at the price.
 It is, at the end of the day, still emulation and most accurate FPGA emulators are already cycle accurate in pure software.
 The reduced latency and native CRT support is nice, though 😌"]MiSTer[/tool], no wait real hardware only and a CRT -- oh no CRT?
 Then you need a $300 scaler, with the -- wait you played the 1.1 rom revision??
 They only released a thousand of those at the end of the console's life, it's not really the same thing and...*

-Most people aren't like this though and once you feel satisfied with your experience with a game... why couldn't, or even *wouldn't* you play around with it?
+Most people aren't like this though and once you feel satisfied with your experience with a game... why shouldn't you play around with it?
 Why *not* mod it to all hell or playing some weird versions?
 Those are a part of history too.
 The problem is never are desire to play around with the culture and media that influences us.
 The problem is only that the culture around gaming encourages us to do this both frivolously and compulsively, almost like we're inherently hostile to the idea of games as artistic works.
 People will dive into modding new games before they've even played them enough to figure out what they even *should* mod.

 ...
 But art isn't precious and untouchable either.
 Some of the best *weird art* comes from pulling apart the [tool tip="Don't look at me"]works of other[/tool].
 Like many things, it's about balance.